amit-sides/Updater/Server/README.md

 ## Known Issues

-* Since the launcher and the service work independently, If one of them tries to write or delete to a file the other reads from, they will encounter a permission error.
+* Since the launcher and the service work independently, If one of them tries to write or delete a file the other reads from, they will encounter a permission error.
 The code should handle those errors and ignore them, but the files might stay there.
-  * The code is built to minimize these collisions, and to try and delete those files on later occasion, but those collision are still possible.
+  * The code is built to minimize these collisions, and to try and delete those files on a later occasion, but those collision are still possible.